What is a CRM system?

 EnvyCRM

 According to the developer, this is a program that does not require pre-training for sales and event personnel, a super-easy CRM with a simple design.
-In Envy tasks for customers are loaded automatically when moving from stage to stage in the deal-making process: the call is over write a call resume schedule the next call.
-The customer will not be abandoned halfway because the manager flounders.
+In Envy, tasks for customers are loaded automatically when moving from stage to stage in the deal-making process: the call is overwritten, call resumes, and schedule the next call.
+The customer will not be abandoned halfway or the manager will flounder.

 EnvyCRM is great because deals can be controlled by pushing buttons, that is, routine tasks are wholly automated.
 If the user presses “Failed call,” he will see other buttons to choose: “Line busy,” “Not reachable,” “Won’t pick up.”
 This way the salesman can devote less time to micromanagement and concentrate on the tasks offered by his superior, who defines the button line-up.